-Readers shared with us where they think Jersey’s best pizza resides.
-From Margherita to Sicilian, calzones to pasta, these spots are where we, and you, think Jersey’s best pizza can be found.
+We asked our readers to tell us where they think New Jersey’s best pizza resides.
+These spots are where we, and you, think the state’s best pizza can be found.

-After opening in 1938, Italy-via-Trenton immigrants Pasquale and Maria DeLorenzo quickly discovered what would soon become their claim to fame—the Tomato Pie (think a saucier Sicilian slice).
-Decades later, the DeLorenzos are still serving the same recipe, hot from 50-year-old ovens.
+After opening in 1938, Pasquale and Maria DeLorenzo, Italian immigrants living in Trenton, quickly discovered what would soon become their claim to fame—the Tomato Pie (think a saucier Sicilian slice).
+Decades later, the DeLorenzos are still churning out the same recipe from 50-year-old ovens.

 Emma’s Brick Oven Pizza and Café (Cranford)

-Emma’s may be a relative newcomer to the Jersey pizza scene, but don’t be fooled—since its 2004 opening, this old world Italian restaurant has been turning out brick oven fired pizzas that put the more established joints to shame.
-And it’s not just the traditional pies that’ve got our readers hooked: The constantly-changing menus, the out-of-this world rice balls, and the BYOB option are all part of the allure.
+Emma’s may be a relative newcomer to the Jersey pizza scene, but don’t be fooled—since its 2004 opening, this old world Italian restaurant has been making brick oven fired pizza that put some more established joints to shame.
+And it’s not just the traditional pies that’ve got our readers hooked: A rotating menu, out-of-this-world rice balls and being a BYOB are all part of the allure.

 Star Tavern World Famous Pizzeria (Orange)

-For the past 65 years, Star Tavern has been a hub for two things: family dinners and great pizza.
-Their famous crispy-thin crust pizza is made in front of customers in an open kitchen, giving kids a dough-flipping, topping-swirling, pre-dinner show.
-And if that doesn’t quite hold your kids’ attention, the arcade will!
+For the past 65 years, Star Tavern has been a hub for two things: family dinner and great pizza.
+Its famous crispy, thin crust pizza is made in front of customers in an open kitchen, giving kids a dough-flipping pre-dinner show.
+And if that doesn’t quite hold your their attention, the arcade will!

 Vinny’s Pizza & Pasta (Cranford)

 Vinny’s Pizza & Pasta isn’t owner and chef Vinny Savinelli’s first rodeo.
-In fact, it’s his third!
-After growing up in his father’s restaurant and owning two pizzerias before this one, readers agree that he’s got pizza-making down to an art, especially the Grandma’s pies, served with homemade sauce and a crisp crust.
+In fact, it’s his third.
+After growing up in his father’s restaurant and owning two pizzerias before this one, readers agree that he’s got pizza-making down to an art, especially the Grandma pies, made with homemade sauce and crispy crust.

 Villa Barone (Collingswood)

-In a town where the pizza competition is high, Villa Barone is a standout.
-Its wood-fired brick oven, ingredients imported from Italy, homemade pasta, and authentic pizza Napoletana are all big parts of the draw.
-The made-from-scratch bread tastes as good as it smells, and there’s a variety of pizzas, flatbreads, and panini on the regular menu to choose from, plus a reasonably priced children’s menu.
-For dessert, go for classics like the homemade tiramisu or the triple chocolate mousse cake (not homemade, but the kids won’t care).
+In a town where the competition is high, Villa Barone is a standout.
+Its wood-fired brick oven, imported ingredients, homemade pasta and authentic Napoletana slices are all big parts of the draw.
+The made-from-scratch bread tastes as good as it smells, and there’s a variety of pizza, flatbread and panini on the regular menu, plus a reasonably priced children’s menu.
+For dessert, go for classics like homemade tiramisu or triple chocolate mousse cake.
 The place can get crowded on the weekends, so go early or on a weeknight.